DSpace/vagrant-dspace/README.md

 local-bootstrap.sh is a "shell provisioner" for Vagrant, and our vagrantfile is [configured to run it](https://github.com/DSpace/vagrant-dspace/blob/master/Vagrantfile#L171) if it is present in the config folder.
 If you have a fork of Vagrant-DSpace for your own repository management, you may add another shell provisioner, to maintain your own workgroup's customs and configurations.
 You may find an example of this in the [Vagrant-MOspace](https://github.com/umlso/vagrant-mospace/blob/master/config/mospace-bootstrap.sh) repository.

+### apt-spy-2-bootstrap.sh - You can override the default apt-spy-2-bootstrap.sh script

+The default apt-spy-2-bootstraph.sh script can be copied to the config folder and modified to reflect your preferences.
+This can potentially speed up provisiong of new machines by allowing you to tweak the apt-spy2 commands to better fit your typical work conditions.
+We of course recommend using the default, especially if you do not know for sure where your travels may take you next.
+But, you are free to tinker with this script as you see fit.

 ### maven_settings.xml - Tips on tweaking Maven

 If you've copied the example `local-bootstrap.sh` file, you may create a `config/dotfiles` folder, and place a file called `maven_settings.xml` in it, that file will be copied to `/home/vagrant/.m2/settings.xml` every time the `local-bootstrap.sh` provisioner is run.
 This will allow you to further customize your Maven builds.
 One handy (though somewhat dangerous) thing to add to your `settings.xml` file is the following profile: